Resources for Alumni

 We have to change the passwords for these services annually, so if and when they stop working for you, just ask us for the new ones; we'll be happy to provide them!

-We offer our alumni access to the Anchor Yale Bible Dictionary and Commentaries through Bloomsbury's "Theology and Religion Online," using the following links:
+We offer our alumni access to the Anchor Yale Bible Dictionary and Commentaries and the T&T Clark Jesus Library through Bloomsbury's "Theology and Religion Online," using the following links:

 (Note: the Anchor Yale is a closed set, not including anything after 2018, or William Foxwell Albright’s commentary on Matthew.)